dursonATWIT/Razer-Blade-15-advanced-2020-hackintosh-OpenCore/README.md

 5. Webcam & webcam light
 6. SSD (stock)
 7. iGpu
-8. Keyboard (ALT key is replaced by the WIN key for whatever reason, bugs me)
+8. Keyboard
 9. Brightness
-10. Battery reporting (seems iffy with the % so far, kext just might need time though)
+10. Battery reporting
 11. Intel wifi now working but its very slow and unstable, not recommended
-12. Intel Bluetooth (untested further than just seeing devices) etc
+12. Intel Bluetooth
+etc

 "Guide" expects you to already more or less know what you're doing